electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The Electra Community is a large and diverse group of talented individuals.
 We have recently restructured our team in order to better organize and complete future goals of the Electra Project.
 We are a collection of dedicated members with brilliant minds, extensive experience, and a passion for blockchain technology, working towards the advancement of the cryptocurrency industry.
 Below is the new organization of our backend-development team, responsible for the progression of the Electra Project.

+## Founder

+E01#3675 - Electra Founder & Developer

 ## Global Coordination

-Ivan#9565- Global Coordinator
+Ivan#9565- Global Coordinator / Lead Developer

 Renat_77#0464- Global Coordinator

 ECA Mom#7044- Global Coordinator

-Asmoth#0436 - Global Coordinator/ Community Governance Coordinator
+Asmoth#0436 - Global Coordinator / Community Governance Coordinator

-Master Den#8523 - Global Coordinator/ Financial Pole Coordinator
+Master Den#8523 - Global Coordinator / Financial Pole Coordinator

-## Founder

-E01#3675 - Electra Founder & Developer

 ## Community Governance Team